Subnodal/os-old/README.md

 # os
 subOS, Subnodal's operating system built for the web. https://subnodal.com/os

+Fun fact: subOS is now over 24,000 source lines of code (sloc) long!

 ## Licence
 subOS is licensed by the [Subnodal Closed-Source Licence for subOS Front-End](LICENCE.md).
 You may not distribute subOS, as explained in the licence.

+Please note: This is only the front-end of subOS, the back-end is completely closed-source and only accessible by Subnodal employees.

 ## Structure
 subOS is run from only one HTML file, [index.html](https://github.com/Subnodal/os/blob/master/index.html).